 All digital images in manuscripts will be scrutinized for any indication of manipulation that is inconsistent with the following guidelines.
-Any proved manipulation may result in withdraw manuscript, rejection, or retraction of a published article.
+Any proved manipulation may result in withdrawal of a manuscript, rejection, or retraction of a published article.

 - No specific feature within an image may be enhanced, obscured, moved, removed, or introduced.